 Rail transportation services are available from CSX and Norfolk Southern.
 Both are international transportation companies offering a variety of rail, container-shipping, intermodal, trucking and contract logistics services.

 Motor Freight Carriers

-With nearly 40 carriers servicing Muncie through eight terminals, manufacturers have reliable, convenient motor freight service at reasonable rates.
-Muncie's centralized location allows shipping to be completed to all major national markets within a matter of days.
+With many carriers servicing Muncie through at least five terminals, manufacturers have reliable, convenient motor freight service at reasonable rates.
+Muncie’s centralized location allows shipping to be completed to all major national markets within a matter of days.

 Ports of Indiana